higrys/airflow/TESTING.rst

 flag where SYSTEMS is coma-separated list of systems to run the system tests for.

-Running tests for older Airflow versionsIRFLOW
+Running tests for older Airflow versions
 ----------------------------------------

 The tests can be executed against the master version of Airflow but they also work